 - 3 — Almost usable.
 Focus still hunts, but it lands some good ones from time to time.

 - 4 — Quite usable.
-It takes a bit more to focus than with native hardware, but it works.
+Focus takes longer than usual, but it works.

 - 5 — Performance is like native.